HTTP Client

 Node.js

-@opra/client runs in Node.js 18+ without any polyfills since fetch is available natively.
+@opra/client runs in Node.js 18+ without any polyfills — fetch is available natively:

 import { OpraHttpClient } from '@opra/client';